Dynamical systems' based neural networks: Imposition of other structure

+\bl{This experiment relates to the research area of data-driven modelling, which has attracted a high amount of interest in recent years, especially through the tools provided by machine learning (see, e.g., \cite{celledoni2022learning,eidnes2022order,bajars2021locally,chen2019symplectic})}.
 We model the neural network as discussed above.
-We approximate the $1-$flow map of~\cref{eq:SIR} working with pairs of the form $\{(x_i,y_i=\Psi^1_X(x_i))\}_{i=1,\ldots,N}$\footnote{Here with $\Psi^1_X(x_i)$ we refer to an accurate approximation of the time-1 flow map of X applied to $x_i$}.
-The plots in~\cref{fig:massPres} represent the first two components of the solution for the SIR model.
+We approximate the $1-$flow map of~\cref{eq:SIR} working with pairs of the form $\{(x_i,y_i=\Psi^1_X(x_i))\}_{i=1,\ldots,N}$\footnote{Here with $\Psi^1_X(x_i)$ we refer to an accurate approximation of the time-1 flow map of X applied to $x_i$}. \bl{In this context we suppose it is not possible to integrate in time the system of ODEs because this is not available, and what is provided is just a set of observed trajectories.} The plots in~\cref{fig:massPres} represent the first two components of the solution for the SIR model.
 All the line segments connect the components of the initial conditions with those of the time-1 updates.
-The considerable benefit of mass-preservation as a constraint is that it allows interpretable outputs. .
+The considerable benefit of mass-preservation as a constraint is that it allows interpretable outputs.
 Indeed, in this case the components of $y$ represent the percentages of three species on the total population, and the network we train still allows to get this interpretation being mass-preserving.